-ECED 2150 Educating the Culturally Different (3)
+ECED 2510 Educating the Culturally Different (3)

-Special problems and needs of children with an ethnic, religious, or cultural heritage different from the majority culture group; affect on student's expectations and performance in classroom and society. [on demand]
+A course providing insight into the special problems and needs of children whose ethnic, religious, or cultural heritage is different from the majority culture group.
+The effects of poverty and prejudices on classroom performance are examined, as well as classroom practices to help overcome these handicaps.
+[F]